Agape Lodge: Parsons becomes head of the lodge

 Having been a long-term heavy user of alcohol and marijuana, Parsons now habitually used cocaine, amphetamines, peyote, mescaline, and opiates as well.
-Parson continued to have sexual relations with multiple women, including McMurtry's fiancée Claire.
+Parsons continued to have sexual relations with multiple women, including McMurtry's fiancée Claire.
 When Parsons paid for her to have an abortion, McMurtry was angered and their friendship broke down.

-Refusing to take orders from Germer any more, Smith resigned from the O.T.O., while Parsons – who remained sympathetic and friendly to Smith during the conflict – ceased lodge activities and resigned as its head.
-In a letter informing Crowley of this decision, Smith remarked "Would to God you knew your people better."
+Refusing to take orders from Germer any more, Smith resigned from the O.T.O., while Parsons—who remained sympathetic and friendly to Smith during the conflict—ceased lodge activities and resigned as its head.
+In a letter informing Crowley of this decision, Smith remarked, "Would to God you knew your people better."

 Germer subsequently appointed Max Schneider head of the Agape Lodge, which remained inactive, while Crowley, Germer, and Schneider began spreading lies about Smith, including that he was responsible for raping initiates, claims that were denied by many Lodge members.